OSMLatam/OSM-Notes-Ingestion/test/README.md

 ## Overview

-The `test` directory contains legacy test files and testing utilities for the OSM-Notes-profile system.
+The `test` directory contains legacy test files and testing utilities for the OSM-Notes-Ingestion system.
 This directory includes older test scripts and utilities that may still be useful for specific testing scenarios.

 ## Directory Structure